 The three central windows on the first and second floors are richly decorated with neo-Renaissance elements such as pilasters, scrolls, arabesques, frames, vases and candelabras.
-Under each of these six bays is an enameled lava plaque, a reduction of those made for the façade of Saint-Vincent-de-Paul.
+Beneath each of these six bays is an enameled lava plaque, a reduction of those made for the façade of Saint-Vincent-de-Paul.

 Prices